nwchemgit/nwchem-wiki/Software-supporting-NWChem.md

   - **STREAMM** generates structures and input files for quantum chemical and molecular dynamics codes <https://github.com/NREL/streamm-tools>
   - **SparcleQC** is a Python package that creates QM/MM-like input files for quantum chemistry codes <https://sparcle-qc.readthedocs.io>
   - **Winmostar** is a front-end GUI for pre- and post-processing quantum chemistry codes <https://winmostar.com>
+  - **ASH** is a Python-based computational chemistry and multiscale modelling program <https://ash.readthedocs.io>

 <references/>